The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/1-data-types-variables.md

 **<details><summary>Tradeoffs of each approach</summary>**

 The first approach can be written in one line, however, it is very long.
 This makes it more difficult to read and predict the output.
-Additionally the `4 + 3 + 2 + 1` expression must be calculated twice.
+Additionally the `4 + 3 + 2 + 1` expression must be calculated twice since that calculation is not saved anywhere.

 With variables, each expression is nicely labeled for readability and comprehension.
-Additionally, the `sum` variable can be used to calculate the `average` and to help construct the `message`.
+Additionally, the calculation for the sum is stored in the `sum` variable allowing us to use it to calculate the `average` and to help construct the `message`.
 However, more lines of code are used.

 In most cases, the benefits of readability, comprehension, and minimizing repetition outweigh the extra space taken up in a file.